spaceninja/dnd-adventures/src/adventures/history-channel/part-3.md

 All airlocks are large enough for a group of people to don vacsuits comfortably.
 The walls are bare metal with yellow caution stripes and dramatic looking warnings next to the instructions on how to properly operate the double doors that open to space.

-There are empty vacsuit storage lockers in every airlock, with a note reading “Confiscated by Ops Union” and signed by the Chief.
+There are empty vacsuit storage lockers in every airlock, with a note reading “Confiscated by #OpsUnion” and signed by the Chief.
 The vacsuits are all in the Cargo Bay, protected by the Quartermaster to prevent station sabotage.

 #### Airlocks